 Although it may feel like there’s a lot of pressure to act in the face of claims of sexual harassment, it’s important that you don’t jump to conclusions.

 You will need to conduct an investigation into the alleged sexual harassment.
-In cases of serious sexual harassment you may need to involve the police.
+In serious cases you may need to involve the police.
 Your investigation can run alongside the police investigation and you can take the police’s findings into account.

 Depending on the type of allegation, you may need to consider working arrangements while the matter is investigated.
 This could include asking the accused to work from home or putting them on paid leave if paths are likely to cross.